-Content that ranks on Google and drives potential customers for free is still the best way to grow an audience, followed closely by an YouTube channel.
+Content that ranks on Google and drives potential customers for free is still the best way to grow an audience, followed closely by a YouTube channel.

-That’s why almost every business maintains some sort of a blog.
-And as an online course business owner you should too.
+That’s why almost every business maintains some sort of blog.
+And as an online course business owner, you should too.
 A blog will help you to:

 - Build an engaged audience

 And hosting nearly 43% of the internet, WordPress presents the best option for managing blogs.